Tell The Wolves I'm Home: Plot

 June Elbus is a 14-year-old girl living in Westchester, New York in 1986.
-She is in love with her gay uncle, Finn Weiss, a fact she is scared to admit even to herself.
-Finn is dying of AIDS.
+Her gay uncle, Finn Weiss, is dying of AIDS.
 Being a professional painter, he asks June and her elder sister Greta to sit for a portrait, which he completes a few days before his death.
 At his funeral, June notices a stranger hanging around.
 She learns that he is Finn's boyfriend, Toby.
 She is warned against him by her family, particularly her mother, who forbids June from having any contact with him.

 One day Toby delivers a message to June, asking her to meet him at a train station nearby.
 Although initially hesitant, she decides to meet him.
 They ride to Finn's apartment, where Toby now lives alone.
 He gives her some of Finn's possessions, which he left behind for her.
 One of these include a book with a message to June from Finn, asking her to take care of Toby, as he had nobody else.

 Meanwhile, the media learns of the portrait, which Finn named "Tell the Wolves I'm Home".
 Recognizing its monetary value, June's mother moves it to a bank vault and gives the keys to June and Greta.
 June visits it often, and notices there are additions to the painting: black buttons on her shirt and a skull behind Greta's hand, which she realizes is drawn by Greta herself.
 June too paints on the portrait, adding streaks of golden to their hair.

 Over the months, Toby and June meet frequently, and the two become close.
 She realizes that much of what she has heard from her mother about Toby is false and comes from her mother's resentment of Finn.
 They were very close during their childhood but ever since leaving home, their lives had become very different: while she became a suburban accountant, he became a globetrotting artist, which she always aspired to be.
 June reveals Finn's message to Toby, who in turn says that he received a similar one, asking him to take care of June.
 He also tells her that he painted the buttons on the portrait moments after Finn's death, to grant his dying wish to see "more detail" in it.